 “Eko Ile” (6:40)

-While it’s often said that Fela was Nigeria’s answer to James Brown, a good portion of Kuti’s music didn’t necessarily sound all that much like Brown’s.
+While Fela has been described as Nigeria’s answer to James Brown, a good portion of Kuti’s music didn’t necessarily sound all that much like that of the American funk pioneer.
 However, on Afrodisiac, one of the rare Kuti albums that features tracks well under ten minutes long, he and his band actually hit a deep groove strongly reminiscent of the J.B.’s.
 “Eko Ile,” spanning only six and a half minutes, is a catchy, vibrant tune that finds Kuti at his funkiest.
 Maybe not his most adventurous work, but certainly a great starting place for newbies to segue into Afrobeat.

 Up until 1973, Igo Chico was Africa 70’s saxophonist, and with his horn, he sonically was almost an equal to Kuti in leading the band.
 After his departure, however, Fela decided to take up the saxophone himself and proved himself a quick learner-listen to his solo at the beginning of “Gentleman” and say that isn’t the work of a seasoned pro.
 In any case, “Gentleman” is just as notable for its criticism of post-colonial Africa and the lasting influence that the English had on the region.
-Satirically he sings, “I am not a gentleman like that/ I be Africa man original.”
-Ironically, Fela Kuti, himself, actually lived and went to college in England, though he made it clear that his priorities and his heart lie in Nigeria.
+He sings, “I am not a gentleman like that/ I be Africa man original.”
+As it turns out, Fela Kuti did in fact live and attend college in England, though he made it clear that his priorities and his heart lie in Nigeria.

 “Water No Get Enemy” (11:00)

 Fela Kuti’s Expensive Shit is an album with a legendary backstory, involving a joint that was planted on Kuti in order to have him incarcerated, Kuti swallowing it to destroy the “evidence,” and subsequently swapping feces with another inmate to evade punishment.
 But the album’s B-side, “Water No Get Enemy,” is perhaps the more intriguing piece of music.
-Jazzier, more laid back and still quite trippy, “Water No Get Enemy” reveals a different side of Kuti’s musical persona.
+Jazzier, more laid back and still hypnotic, “Water No Get Enemy” reveals a different side of Kuti’s musical persona.
 Given how dense and similar some of Fela’s mid-70s output can be, it also shows more diversity in his approach.
-Stunning stuff, altogether.
+Stunning stuff.

 Zombie is often cited as Kuti’s finest or most essential album, and its title track is also one of his most notorious compositions.
 It’s one of his most upbeat and deeply funky, with horns blazing in a frenzy.
 Yet the lyrical content of the song, which compared Nigerian soldiers to zombies, pissed off the government something fierce, to the point that Kuti’s commune, the Kalakuta Republic, was raided and burned.
 Fela was brutally beaten, his band’s instruments and master tapes were destroyed, and his mother suffered fatal injuries after being thrown out of a window.
 Yet, while the history makes the song intriguing, it’s the furious rhythms that make it an enduring and hotly grooving piece of music.